Connectivity of a Family of Bilateral Agreement Random Graphs: Introduction

-A different but related line of work from the connectivity question is that of Moharrami \emph{et al.} \cite{moharrami2020erlang}, where they introduced a new branching process called the Erlang Weighted Tree (EWT) as the local weak limit of the bilateral agreement random graphs of La and Kabkab in the sparse regime.
-In \cite{moharrami2020erlang} the parameter $k(n)$ is a (finite) random parameter $k$ for each vertex that is independently chosen and identically distributed with a distribution on $\mathbb{N}$ with finite mean.
-The authors then studied the degree distribution of the root vertex and its average.
-We will return to this specific result of \cite{moharrami2020erlang} in Section~\ref{sec:avgdegree} when we discuss the asymptotics of the mean degree.
-The authors of \cite{moharrami2020erlang} also discuss the probability of extinction of an EWT, and conjecture its relevance to the size of the giant component~\cite{erdHos1960evolution,draief2010epidemics,van2016random} of the bilateral agreement random graphs of La and Kabkab, when there is one.
+A different line of work from the connectivity question for $\mathit{LK}(n,k)$ graphs is that of Moharrami \emph{et al.} \cite{moharrami2024erlang}---they introduced a new branching process called the Erlang Weighted Tree (EWT) as the local weak limit of the \textsf{LK} model graphs in the sparse regime.
+Specifically, in \cite{moharrami2024erlang} the parameter $k(n)$ is a (finite) random parameter $k$ for each vertex that is independently chosen and identically distributed with a distribution on $\mathbb{N}$ with finite mean.
+In this regime, \textsf{LK} graphs are shown to be different from \textsf{ER} graphs.
+Moharrami \emph{et al.} show this by finding the degree distribution of the root vertex and also its mean degree, which coincide with the asymptotic degree distribution and mean degree for \textsf{LK} graphs, respectively.
+As discussed earlier, in Section~\ref{sec:avgdegree} we study the asymptotics of the mean degree of an $\mathit{LK}(n,k)$ graph for a wider range of $k$, and as a consequence of results we present an alternate derivation of the mean-degree from \cite{moharrami2024erlang} when $k$ is deterministically chosen and finite.
+Moharrami \emph{et al.} also discuss the probability of extinction of an EWT, and conjecture its relevance to the size of the giant component~\cite{erdHos1960evolution,draief2010epidemics,van2016random}of an \textsf{LK} graph, when there is one.